yan-hoose/rails-perfmon-app/README.md

 The job of this application is to monitor the performance of your Rails apps.
 It does this by collecting request duration data from your apps and displaying the information in a human readable form.

+### Demo

+A demo application can be found at https://perfmon-demo.herokuapp.com.
+Use "demo@example.com" as email and "demodemo" as password to log in.

 ### How it works

 This app works in conjunction with the [data collecting gem](https://github.com/yan-hoose/rails-perfmon).
 First you set up this app and then use the gem to send data to this app.